SmartThingsCommunity/smartthings-cli/packages/cli/README.md

 FLAGS
-  -N, --name=<value>                 name of the device to be created -O, --organization=<value>         the organization ID to use for this command -P, --device-profile-id=<value>    the device profile ID -R, --room-id=<value>              the room to put the device into -d, --dry-run                      produce JSON but don't actually submit -f, --device-profile-file=<value>  a file containing the device profile definition -h, --help                         Show CLI help.
+  -N, --name=<value>                 name of the device to be created -O, --organization=<value>         the organization ID to use for this command -P, --device-profile=<UUID>        the device profile ID -R, --room=<UUID>                  the room to put the device into -d, --dry-run                      produce JSON but don't actually submit -f, --device-profile-file=<value>  a file containing the device profile definition -h, --help                         Show CLI help.
-  -i, --input=<value>                specify input file -j, --json                         use JSON format of input and/or output -l, --location-id=<value>          location into which device should be created -o, --output=<value>               specify output file -p, --profile=<value>              [default: default] configuration profile -t, --token=<value>                the auth token to use
+  -i, --input=<value>                specify input file -j, --json                         use JSON format of input and/or output -l, --location=<UUID>              location into which device should be created -o, --output=<value>               specify output file -p, --profile=<value>              [default: default] configuration profile -t, --token=<value>                the auth token to use